Women in dance: Antiquity

 Cave paintings from as long ago as 6000 BC provide scenes of dancing women.
 Examples can be seen in the Addauta Cave near Palermo and in the Roca dels Moros in Catalonia.
 In Ancient Egypt, women performed ritual dances for religious ceremonies such as funerals, as illustrated by frescos on the pharaohs' tombs.
 The oldest records of organised dance and of professional female dancers come from Egypt.
 Especially in the Old Kingdom, women were organised into groups known as khener, apparently being joined by men only at a later stage.

 In the Indian subcontinent too, there is early evidence of dancing women, most notably a bronze statuette from Mohenjo-daro in the Indus Valley dating from around 2500 BC.
 While men's early participation in dancing rituals appears to have been connected to hunting and fighting, women's dance was above all related to fertility, both agricultural and human.

 Dance in classical Crete and Greece seems to have been influenced by the dances of Ancient Egypt.
 There are many examples of ancient Greek art from the 6th and 5th centuries BC depicting dancing women.
 The virgins of Delos danced in a circle to honour Apollo while Terpsichore was the Muse of dance.
-In the 6th century BC, the choros became a lasting feature of Greek theatre while women known as the Dyonysiac, frequently depicted on Greek vases, dance in frensy, celebrating Dionysus, the god of wine.
+In the 6th century BC, the choros became a lasting feature of Greek theatre while women known as the Dyonysiac, frequently depicted on Greek vases, dance in frenzy, celebrating Dionysus, the god of wine.
 In Ancient Rome, female singers and dancers performed in the annual celebrations of Isis which included mystery plays representing the resurrection of Osiris.

 The Bible contains several accounts of women dancing, in particular the celebrations led by Miriam after the crossing of the Red Sea when women are said to have danced and played hand-drums.
 After David had returned from slaying Goliath, women came out singing and dancing.
 In the New Testament, Matthew tells the story of how Salome danced for Herod in order to be given the head of John the Baptist.